imvignesh003/SpringBoot-AML/TO-DO.md

     - Year Ranges (ex. published between )
 - Add "get" list of books by author functionality
   - Sort by: alphabetically, number of titles, popularity, reviews
+  - Add "sort by" as another parameter
 - Resist the temptation to expand to films, documentaries, music, etc.
   - Expand the app using Book only
+  - Watch SpringBoot tutorials
   - Move to mySQL?
   - Front-end?
 - Add pictures stored in DB (later, this seems more advanced)